Arlington Visual Art Studio Tour

-The 2018 Arlington Visual Art Studio Tour is a self-guided free tour of artists in their studios held throughout Arlington County, Virginia.
+The Arlington Visual Art Studio Tour (AVAST) is a self-guided free tour of artists in their studios held throughout Arlington County, Virginia in early autumn.
 This is a non-juried showcase for local artists to feature their work, processes and studio spaces, and for the community to experience the richness and diversity of visual arts to be found in Arlington County.
-For questions about Tour, email: email@example.com

 Frequently Asked Questions:

-Is there an entry fee?
-No, the event is free and unticketed!
+Is there a ticket fee?
+No, the event is free and unticketed.

 What’s the difference between a studio and a gallery?
 Artist studios are spaces where artists work, and are usually private.
 Galleries are exhibition spaces open to the public.

 Is the event appropriate for kids?
 If you are comfortable bringing your child to an art museum, you will be comfortable with our content.
 If any videos include particularly mature content, there will be a warning on our website.

 Can I buy the art I see?
 In most cases, yes!
 The AVAST artist directory will include email addresses and links to artists’ websites.
 Many websites will allow visitors to purchase automatically.
 More often, the website will have a way to contact the artist for sale inquiries.
 Please let them know that you found out about their work through AVAST.